sirfifer/voicelearn-ios/docs/DEVICE_CAPABILITY_TIERS.md

 **Unsupported devices (at app launch):**
 ```
-"VoiceLearn requires iPhone 13 Pro or newer for the best experience.
+"UnaMentis requires iPhone 13 Pro or newer for the best experience.
 Your device may experience reduced functionality."

 [Allow them to continue but set expectations]